Boyer–Lindquist coordinates

 A Kerr black hole at various spin parameters in Kerr-Schwarzschild and Boyer-Lindquist coordinates.

 In the mathematical description of general relativity, the Boyer–Lindquist coordinates are a generalization of the coordinates used for the metric of a Schwarzschild black hole that can be used to express the metric of a Kerr black hole.

 The Hamiltonian for particle motion in Kerr spacetime is separable in Boyer–Lindquist coordinates.
 Using Hamilton–Jacobi theory one can derive a fourth constant of the motion known as Carter's constant.

-The 1967 paper introducing Boyer–Lindquist coordinates was a posthumous publication for Robert H. Boyer, who was killed in the 1966 University of Texas tower shooting.
+The 1967 paper introducing Boyer–Lindquist coordinates by Richard W. Lindquist was also a posthumous publication for Dr. Robert Hamilton Boyer, who was killed in the 1966 University of Texas tower shooting at age 33.